-(CNN) — Sumo wrestling is as ingrained in Japanese culture as sushi and cat cafes.
+(CNN) — Sumo wrestling is as ingrained in the culture of Japan as sushi and cat cafes.

 Alas, those eager to catch a match might be out of luck, as ticket prices are high and the tournament season is sporadic and short-lived -- there are only six tournaments per year throughout the country.